 PROS AND CONS OF HIRING IN BELGIUM

-Belgium offers many advantages to organisations that decide to expand here.
+Belgium offers many advantages to organisations that decide to expand there.
 It is recognised as one of the world’s top exporters with no trade restrictions.
-It is also known to be significantly easier to set up a business than other countries.
+It is also known to be significantly easier to set up a business there than in other countries.

-Belgium’s workforce is ranked 4th in the world for its education levels, the country’s workforce is known for its high productivity and highly qualified workers, making it an attractive destination for businesses to expand their workforce.
+Belgium’s workforce is ranked fourth in the world for its education levels.
+The country’s workforce is known for its high productivity and highly qualified workers, making it an attractive destination for businesses to expand their workforce.

-However, Belgium has high corporate taxes which can be a deterrent for businesses looking to expand their operations.
-It also has stringent labour laws which can make it hard to hire and fire employees.
-Belgium is known for its bureaucracy which can make it difficult for businesses to get approvals and licenses.
+However, Belgium has high corporate taxes, as well as stringent labour laws which can make hiring and firing employees challenging.
+Belgium is known for its bureaucracy, which can make it difficult for businesses to get approvals and licences.